KDE/documentation-develop-kde-org/content/docs/kirigami/card.md

 ## CardsGridView

-Use a [CardsGridView](docs:kirigami;org::kde::kirigami::CardsGridView] for displaying cards in a grid.
+Use a [CardsGridView](docs:kirigami;org::kde::kirigami::CardsGridView) for displaying cards in a grid.

 The behavior is the same as a CardsLayout, and it allows cards to be put in one or two columns depending on the available width.